BLCM/bl3mods/Apocalyptech/README.md

   legendary drop pools, not that BL3 needs bigger legendary pools.
 Includes all Bloody Harvest, Maliwan Takedown, Mayhem 4 items (which will drop regardless of Mayhem level, even in normal), and DLC1 items.
+- `better_slots.txt` - Better results for slot machines.
+A bit silly, but whatever.
+Turns out there aren't any unique heads/skins/whatever to be had from them, so these just buff the gear.
 - `testing_loot_drops.txt` - A version of my modder's-resource mod that I use for testing out things like Expanded Legendary Pools.
 All Standard-drop enemies will drop five items from the specified pool.